inspire-eu-validation/view-service/iso-19128/at65-linkviewservice-transparent-bgcolor.md

 * If cascaded layers exists,

-    * The TRANSPARENT parameter of all layers shall be true.

-    * The BGCOLOR parameter of all layers shall be the same.
+    * Check manually that the TRANSPARENT parameter of all layers is true and BGCOLOR parameter of all layers is the same.

 **Reference(s)**:

 * [TG VS](./README.md#ref_TG_VS), requirement 65

-**Test type**: Automated
+**Test type**: Manual

 **Notes**